Financial management of owners corporations

 Tax, interest and fees

-An A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. is considered to be a company by the Tax Office and must pay tax at the current company rate on all income exceeding $1.
-Income is money received (e.g. bank interest or rent from leasing common property) and not fees paid by members, which are regarded as mutual funds.
+An owners corporation is considered by the Australian Tax Office to be a company and so must pay tax at the current company rate on all income exceeding $1.
+Income is money received (e.g. bank interest or rent from leasing common property) but not fees paid by members, which are regarded as mutual funds.

 The notice of any fees and charges due and payable by the lot owner must allow at least 28 days for payment and must state the applicable interest rate and details of the dispute resolution process under the rules in respect of disputed fees and charges (s 31).
 A final notice must be provided thereafter as a prelude to legal action (s 32).